Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/asset-management/asset-list.md

 ![Home view](/_books/servicemanager-user-guide/asset-management/images/asset-home-view.png)

 The Home view defines which area of the assets is displayed when you first open assets.
 The drop-down lets you set the current view as the Home view.
-Clicking on the Home icon will take you back to this view at any time.
+Selecting the Home icon will take you back to this view at any time.
 This option is available from any list and on the dashboard.

 ## Exporting the asset list